BoettigerLab/protocols/ProbeMaking.md

   1. Prepare on ice in RNase-free environment:
 	* 4 µl dNTP (10 mM each).
 	* 10 µl RT Buffer from Maxima H Minus kit.
-	* 2-10 µl 100 μM labeled or unlabeled primer.
+	* 6 µl 200 μM labeled or unlabeled primer.
-		* Note: When using labeled primer, you may wish to run a test scale-reaction to determine the incorporation efficiency and determine the amount of primer to add.
-Use 5 uL of RNA and 1-5 uL of labeled primer in a 20 uL reaction and run out 2 uL of product on a PAGE gel (see below).
+		* Note: When using labeled primer, you may wish to run a test scale-reaction and validate efficiency on a gel first.
+		* Note: If a substantial primer band is observed in the PAGE gel below, use less primer.
 	* 1 µl or less Maxima H Minus RT enzyme.
-		* Note: Experiments suggest it is possible to reduce the enzyme concentration 10 fold without loss in product yield.
-This can substantially reduce the cost or probe construction.
+		* 1 µl is sufficient for up to a 10X master-mix.
+It is not recommended however to pipette less than 1 µl of the viscous glycerol solution.
 	* 4 µl RNasin RNase inhibitor.
 		* Note: It is essential to use an RNase inhibitor engineered to work at 50C, RNasin does, most do not.
-	* 20 µl RNA from T7 reaction.
+	* All RNA (+enzyme buffer mix) from T7 reaction (20 uL).
 		* Note: It is recommended to add these components to the same PCR tube used for the T7 reactions.
 The 23 uL T7 reaction will experience some evaporation, so the final concentration is closer to 20 uL.
-  2. Incubate at 50˚C for 1-2 hours (no pre-denaturing step required).
+  2. Incubate at 50˚C for 1 hour (no pre-denaturing step required).
   3. Digest remaining RNA:
 	* Mix 1:1 0.5 M EDTA and 1 M NaOH.
 	* Add 25 µl of the NaOH-EDTA solution.